Tinkerforge/doc/en/source/Kits/Blinkenlights/Blinkenlights.rst

 Moving Rainbow
 ^^^^^^^^^^^^^^

+The "Rainbow" demo will display a moving rainbow with the given frame rate and speed.
+The results depend on the distance to the front panel.

+The following image shows the rainbow demo with 12mm distance in daylight, 42mm distance in daylight and with 42mm distance during darkness.

 .. image:: /Images/Kits/kit_blinkenlights_rainbow_near_far_dark_350.jpg
    :scale: 100 %
    :alt: Blinkenlights Kit Rainbow Demo
    :align: center
    :target: ../../_images/Kits/kit_blinkenlights_rainbow_near_far_dark_1200.jpg

-The "Rainbow" demo will display a moving rainbow with the given frame rate and speed.
-The results depend on the distance to the front panel (see image above).
 A higher frame rate and speed results in faster moving rainbow.

 .. image:: /Images/Kits/blinkenlights_demo_rainbow_350.jpg
    :scale: 100 %